TheCyberian/thecyberian.github.io/_posts/cryptology/2019-11-02-affine-cipher-python-implementation.md

 How long do you want these messages to remain secret?
 "I want them to remain secret for as long as men are capable of evil." -Neal Stephenson
 ```

-In the next article on Cryptology, we'll understand how to hack Affine cipher elegantly.
+In the next article on Cryptology, we'll understand how to detect english Programmatically after which we'll get to the article where we'll learn how to hack the Affine cipher elegantly.

 <br/>
 <br/>